aaronlake/sentinel_blog/sentinel-part4.md

 }
 ```

-Once you've created your workspace, and ran a plan (probably don't apply, especially if you used `m5.24xlarge` as I did) you can go to the Runs tab and `Download Sentinel mocks`.
+Once you've created your workspace, and have run a plan (probably don't apply, especially if you used `m5.24xlarge` as I did) you can go to the Runs tab and `Download Sentinel mocks`.

-In the root of your repository, create a new file called `ec2-cost.sentinel`.
+In the root of your repository, create a new file called `restrict-expensive-workspaces.sentinel`.
 Previously we've been using `import tfplan` and `import tfplan/v2 as tfplan` to check for misconfigurations.
 The `tfplan` mock data is exactly that, the _plan_ that Terraform generates, but that doesn't contain cost data.
 To get cost data we need to use `tfrun` since cost estimation is only available on runs.

 Here's the portion of the `mock-tfrun.sentinel` mock data that contains the cost estimate: